bcgov/developer-experience-team/developer-portal/catalog/README.md

 * Restarted deployment on OpenShift (scale pod to 0, and then backup)
 * Entity showed up as expected

+Note: It may take several minutes (I've noticed 20 minutes but could be more) for a change to be picked up.
+So after making the change, wait to see if it is picked up.
+Refer to [The Life of an Entity](https://backstage.io/docs/features/software-catalog/life-of-an-entity) about the steps an entity goes through to be processed.

 #### Notes

 If you encounter this scenario and the above does not work, the following maybe helpful: